The Road to Glory (1926 film): Reception

-It received good reviews from film critics.
+The film received good reviews from film critics.
 In later interviews, Hawks said, "It didn't have any fun in it.
 It was pretty bad.
 I don't think anybody enjoyed it except a few critics."
 Hawks was dissatisfied with the film after being certain that dramatic films would establish his reputation, but realized what he had done wrong when Sol Wurtzel told Hawks, "Look, you've shown you can make a picture, but for God's sake, go out and make entertainment."